obarthel/amiga-smbfs/README.md

 For example `//sourcery/all`, `//192.168.0.1/all`, `//nas:445/files`, `//nas:microsoft-ds/files`, `smb://sourcery/all`, `smb://user@sourcery/all`
 and `smb://user:password@sourcery/all` would all be valid `SHARE` parameters.

-In this example `server-name` must be either the IPv4 address of the file server to connect to, or the name of the server (**note that server names cannot be longer than 16 characters**).
+In this example, `server-name` must be either the IPv4 address of the file server to connect to, or the name of the server (**note that server names cannot be longer than 16 characters**).

 If necessary, you can specify which port number should be used when making the connection.
 The port number is optional, though.
 In place of the port (e.g. 445) number you can also use the name of a TCP/UDP service (e.g. `microsoft-ds`).

 Finally, you need to tell the *SMB* server which service you want to connect to, which for the **smbfs** program should be the name of a shared network file system.
-In the example the name of the shared network file system would be `share-name`.
+In the example, the name of the shared network file system would be `share-name`.

 Unless you use the `VOLUMENAME` option (e.g. `VOLUMENAME=MyData`), **smbfs** will pick a volume name identical to the share name, e.g for `//nas:445/pictures` the volume name would be `pictures` and a disk icon named **pictures** will appear in the Workbench window.